 Q: Can you draw blood for lab tests at the Campus Health Clinic?

 A: Yes.
 There is a $5 draw fee and we will send the blood specimen to the appropriate laboratory.
 A doctor's order is needed for all blood draws.
-The Nurse Practitioner can order necessary blood tests during an appointment.
+A Health Center provider can order necessary blood tests during an appointment.
 Each blood test will have a fee associated with it if you do not have health insurance.

-A: Among their many services, Nurse Practitioners (NPs):
+A: Among their many services, Physician Assistants (PAs):

-Q: What if I just want medicine and don't want to see the Nurse Practitioner?
+Q: What if I just want medicine and don't want to see a provider?